Football clubs

 Orington FC emblem

-Orington was established in 2004 and entered the East Sussex League ahead of the 2006-07 season.
-The team quickly climbed the divisions reaching Division One in 2012, the first team spent two seasons playing in the division before dropping out following the 2013-14 season.
-The old second team carried on and the team now compete in Division Four.
+Orington were established in 2004 and entered the East Sussex League ahead of the 2006–07 season.
+The team climbed the divisions quickly, reaching Division One in 2012.
+The first team remained there for two seasons before withdrawing after the 2013–14 campaign, with the former second team continuing the club’s senior football and later competing in Division Four.

-The club played their home fixtures at Hillcrest School during their early years before moving to Netherfield Recreation Ground circa 2011.
-The club then moved onto Bexhill Road and currently play at the Bexhill College 3g.
+The club began life playing home fixtures at Hillcrest School, before moving to Netherfield Recreation Ground around 2011.
+They later relocated to Bexhill Road and eventually played at the Bexhill College 3G facility.

 Peasmarsh